PocketRelay/ServerKotlin/README.md

 gosredirector.ea.com and this needs to point to the IP address of the host I plan on making a tool for doing this automatically

+> Note: if you play other EA games such as Battlefield this may affect your ability to connect
+> to the servers for those games, so you will need to remove this redirect before playing them

 ## Working so far

 - [x] Working Server & Client Connections